analysiscenter/cardio/docs/intro/models.rst

 Other capabilities
 ------------------

-Aside of the describes above classes module ``models`` contain other submodules and files.
+Aside of the classes described above, module ``models`` contains other submodules and files.

 Training notebooks
 ~~~~~~~~~~~~~~~~~~